aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 boolean withWords = (bl+ue).equals(blue);       //=> true
 ```

-Why isn't `withSigns` true?
-The output looks the same.
+Why isn't `withSigns` true when the output looks the same?

 Objects and arrays are complex collections of values, and when we refer to them, we're actually referencing where they live in memory.
 That's why we say objects are **passed by reference**, while `int` and `float` are **passed by value**.